Where to Buy

 GBM Assessment (Score: 8.5/10)

-Toni Morrison, awarded the Nobel Prize in Literature in 1993 and the Pulitzer Prize for Fiction in 1988, created in Beloved a shattering exploration of slavery's enduring trauma on the American psyche.
-Inspired by the true story of Margaret Garner, an enslaved woman who killed her own child rather than see her returned to bondage, the novel gives spectral form to the 'Sixty Million and more' whose lives were consumed by the Middle Passage and chattel slavery.
-Its fusion of historical realism, Gothic horror, and poetic language has made it one of the most essential works of American literature.
+Beloved is a shattering exploration of slavery’s lasting trauma on the American psyche.
+Inspired by the true story of Margaret Garner, an enslaved woman who killed her own child rather than see her returned to bondage, Toni Morrison’s novel gives spectral form to the ‘Sixty Million and more’ whose lives were consumed by the Middle Passage and chattel slavery.
+Its fusion of historical realism, Gothic horror, and poetic language has made it one of the essential works of American literature.
+Morrison received the Pulitzer Prize for Fiction in 1988 and the Nobel Prize in Literature in 1993.

 1987

 Morrison publishes Beloved — slavery's ghost.
 Brodsky wins the Nobel.
 Black Monday crashes the stock market.
 Reagan and Gorbachev sign the INF Treaty.
-Two years from the Berlin Wall's fall.
+The Soviet bloc is cracking apart.

 Awards & Adaptations